AsyncNinja/article-moving-to-nice-asynchronous-swift-code/ARTICLE.md

 * one more library

+I think that all [goals](#goals) are achieved here.

 ## Summary
 I love to pick between multiple variants using math.
 So:
 ![Summary](summary.png)

-"Refactoring 2.2 - Futures and ExecutionContext" has the best sum.
+"Refactoring 2.2 - Futures and ExecutionContext" and [AsyncNinja](http://async.ninja/) has the best sum.